First-Year Student Assessment

 Self-assessment is a large part of the Regis College first-year experience.
 As a first-year student, you will be asked to complete a series of comprehensive intake assessments that will help you identify your academic and personal strengths and areas where you may need additional support.
 The results of these assessments will also help you determine what you would like to accomplish during your college career.

-Below you will find descriptions of the intake assessments administered at Regis.
-Undergraduate students are strongly encouraged to complete all of the intake assessments during their first academic year.
+Below you will find descriptions of the intake assessments administered at Regis which include:

 - College Student Inventory

 Accuplacer is an online academic skill assessment-testing tool distributed by the College Board.
 Accuplacer offers a number of tests, but at Regis we administer the elementary algebra, college-level math (when applicable), and WritePlacer assessments to all incoming first-time, first-year students.
 The results of the assessments are used to help determine course placement in the required first-year math and writing courses.
 Some transfer students are required to complete the Accuplacer tests at the discretion of the Director of Academic Advising.
 In addition, adult learners who have not taken a math and/or writing course in a while may also be asked to complete testing.